 Some people think that vegans are selfish, for not being more accommodating; extreme, for making people uncomfortable; arrogant for making people feel guilty, and so on.
 What do I think?
 I think that all these are gross generalizations.
 Unless the entire family is plant-based, it is extremely (extremely!) rare to have family dinners at a vegan restaurant.
 Vegans usually end up with some risotto, and spinach, if we are lucky enough.

 But I understand why folks are upset with us.
 Food is intimate.
 One of the most intimate things.
 When you attack someone’s dietary choice, they feel like you are attacking their culture, their family traditions, their memories, their realities, their world.
 And it is not always easy to change one’s habits.
 I understand.
-But I believe that it is the right thing to do, and it is much healthier, too.
+I happen to believe that it is the right thing to do, and it can be much healthier, too.

-I like to cook my own meals and pick my own ingredients.
-(Although, I do use Freshdirect time to time, as it is more convenient to get heavy packages delivered to your door.)These meal delivery services, too, are convenient, and if you do have the budget, you might want to consider them.
+I prefer to cook my own meals and, ideally, pick my own ingredients, I do use Goodeggs and Farmstead time to time, as it is more convenient to get organic, local produce delivered to your door.
+The meal delivery services below, too, are convenient, and if you do have the budget, you might want to consider them.
 Their plans make healthy meals (home-made or prepared) easier than they might otherwise be!
 You will also see that most of these are quite affordable (I mean, where I work, a miserable lettuce salad with just a bunch of raw broccoli and a spoon full of guac costs $7.
 I’d rather give that to a nutritious and filling meal delivered to my door).

 Going back to our list, Forks Over Knives was a documentary, but it became so popular and well respected/known that they now have their own meal plans, cooking workshops, recipes, and so on.

 Purple Carrot provides plant-based recipes and fresh ingredients delivered throughout 34 states (last I checked!).
-They ship on Mondays so the deliveries are weekly.
+They ship on Mondays- deliveries are weekly.

 Urban Remedy delivers fresh meals, juices, snacks.
-Not all meal plans are plant-based, unfortunately, but it might be worth a look.
-I do remember their really good customer service.
+Not all meal plans are plant-based, unfortunately, but most are, and it might be worth a look.
+Good customer service, in my experience.

 Wow, things have changed so much since my time.
 (Yes, I said it!).
-There are many services I had no idea about, such as Veestro .
-This one looks especially affordable, and no commitment- I would actually give this a try if I didn’t like to cook this much.
-But it seems like a great option for those with time constraints.
+There are many services I had no idea about, such as Veestro.
+This one looks especially affordable, and no commitment- You can also join the rewards programme to earn points and get free meals.
+Plus, there is a discount if you sign up for texts.
+You can customize your meals, but also just go with the chef’s choice – it seems like a great option for those with time constraints.

 I love the name Mamasezz and the tagline “All the good stuff.
 None of the BS (you know-Bad Stuff)”.
-They have bundles, like “get me started”, “Soups, Sauces, Sides”.
-This might be an option for people like me, who make the dinner, but might not necessarily have that extra half an hour for the soup or two sides.
+They have bundles, like the weight loss bundle, or you can create your own bundle.
+We use Mamasezz for my husband, once a month.
+This gives me a little break (as the only cook in the house), diversify my husband’s diet, and helps the little one to taste new food.
+Because all the ingredients are whole foods, we don’t worry about our toddler eating these meals.
+My husband’s favourite is the protein bundle, but it’s easy to switch the meal plans, and skip or postpone deliveries.
+This might also be an option for people like me, who make the dinner, but might not necessarily have that extra half an hour for the soup or two sides.

 Nutrition (and other) info on plant-based living

 How Not to Die: Discover the Foods Scientifically Proven to Prevent and Reverse Disease by Michael Greger with Gene Stone.
 Michael Greger is amazing.
-He’s funny, approachable, with an easy-to-understand language.
-He has this website full of informative videos, links, articles (there are transcripts of the videos shared here), and all of these are available for free here.
+He’s funny, approachable, with easy-to-understand language.
+Also, check out his cookbook.
+He has this website full of informative videos, links, articles (there are transcripts of the videos shared here), and all of these are available here.
 You’d be amazed by the amount of information they have here.
 I have learned a lot from their site about cancer, especially breast cancer (and the dangerous problem of overdiagnosis) and diabetes.

 - Next time someone tells you “but plants feel pain too” just repeat a few pearl-like statements from this Vice interview with Daniel Chamovitz, the dean of Life Sciences at Tel Aviv University.